thedevopszone/AWS_Certified_Solutions_Architect_Associate_SAA-C03/README.md

 192.168.0.0
 ```

-Will automatically be created when you create a VPC
+Will automatically be created when you create a VPC and also a security group
 ![VPC](VPC_created.png)